bytedance/fedlearner/sgx/README.md

 open another terminal and execute
 ```
-test-sgx follower
+test-sgx.sh follower
 ```

-## Distributed Mode

-# Feature Not Included
+# Features Not Supported

-* tensorflow-io, imported by fedlearner but not installed, mocked by `sgx/tenorflow_io.py`
+* tensorflow-io, used by fedlearner but not provided, mocked by `sgx/tenorflow_io.py`